jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 rpertoire, and which he told inimitably.
 Then he handed me a yellow-backed novel, and moving my chair a little sideways, that my own shadow might not fall upon the page, he begged me to read aloud to him.
 I read for about ten minutes, beginning

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 192

 in the heart of a chapter, and then suddenly, in the middle of a sentence, he ordered me to cease and to change my dress.